run2bizdocs/docs-1/en-us/docs/neuro/developing-applications/process-integration-flow.md

 - This tab defines how the graphical user interface will be shown when performing this task, that is, how it will be the screen that the user it will operate.
 You can choose two ways:

 - Construct the HTML screen inside this tab; or
-- Search for a pre-registered form in the project repository (**Builder → Application management → Form**).
+- Search for a pre-registered form in the project repository (Builder > Application management > Form).

 6- To use a form already created in the repository, check the **Repository Form** option as **Yes**, and enter the **Form Name**.
 7- When choosing to use a repository form, the user will have the option to add HTML with additional information for that particular task, which is very useful for generic form reuse, adding task-specific information.